 One of Google’s most helpful tools is the Google Search Console.
-Capable of monitoring website traffic and identifying issues that may be hurting SEO on your site.
-Despite the incredible capabilities, it can be difficult to understand the common search console errors and the best way to fix them.
+Capable of monitoring website traffic, calculating indexing status, and identifying issues that may be hurting SEO on your site.
+Despite the incredible capabilities, it can be difficult to understand the common Google Search Console errors and the best way to fix them.

 Google Search Console is an incredible, free tool offered by Google that works as a troubleshooting aid.
-It will identify issues, troubleshoot them, and help you resolve any issues there might be for crawls that are trying to index your website.
+Use Search Console to identify common search console errors, troubleshoot them, and help you resolve any issues there might be for crawls that are trying to index your website.

-Not only does it work as a troubleshooting tool, but it also helps you see what pages are performing well on your site and those that are being ignored by Google – allowing you to make necessary adjustments to help web performance and build on your content.
+Search console provides not only troubleshooting capabilities, but it also helps you see what pages are performing well on your site and those that are being ignored by Google – allowing you to make necessary adjustments to help web performance and build on your content.

 google search console